Common Mortgage Questions Answered

 Should I choose a 15-year or 30-year mortgage?

 The difference between a 30-year and a 15 years can depend on affordability.
-You can also build equity faster with a 15-year loan and usually rates a lower in a 15-year loan.
+You can also build equity faster with a 15-year loan and usually rates are lower in a 15-year loan.
 However a 30 year loan can allow you to have more disposable income at the end of each month.

 What is a Fixed Rate Mortgage?